-- TVA power revenues from distributor purchases in Georgia totaled more than $234 million in 2012, or about 2 percent of all TVA operating revenues.
+- TVA power revenues from local power company purchases in Georgia totaled more than $268 million in 2014, or about 2.4 percent of all TVA operating revenues.

-- The distributors sold over 1.8 billion kilowatt-hours of electricity to 130,222 households in 12 Georgia counties.
+- The local power companies sold over 2 billion kilowatt-hours of electricity to 130,854 households in 12 Georgia counties.

-- In 2012, distributors of TVA power served 24,139 commercial and industrial customers with sales of approximately 1.3 billion kilowatt-hours.
+- In 2014, local power companies distributed TVA power to over 24,000 commercial and industrial customers with sales of nearly 1.3 billion kilowatt-hours.
 In addition, distributors in Georgia sold more than 31 million kilowatt-hours to outdoor lighting customers.